 If you want to learn more, click on the blog How Long Do FPV Drone Batteries Last?

-4s vs 6s, Which Battery is Better?
+4s vs 6s, which battery is better?

 The power you require is what determines whether to use 4s or 6s batteries.
 The voltage bump that 6s batteries provide for 5 inch FPV drones allows for extended flight periods and a little extra punch that will make you smile.
 Therefore, I would advise flying 5 inch FPV in 6s.